utnet-org/utility/CONTRIBUTING.md

 ## Quick Start

-framework is a fairly standard Rust project, so building is as easy as
+utility is a fairly standard Rust project, so building is as easy as

 ```console
 cargo build
 ```

-Building framework requires a fairly recent Rust compiler (get it [here](https://rustup.rs)), as well as `clang` and `cmake` to build RocksDB (`sudo apt install cmake clang`).
+Building utility requires a fairly recent Rust compiler (get it [here](https://rustup.rs)), as well as `clang` and `cmake` to build RocksDB (`sudo apt install cmake clang`).

-Sadly at the moment framework is only compatible with Linux and MacOS, Windows is not supported yet.
+Sadly at the moment utility is only compatible with Linux and MacOS, Windows is not supported yet.

 To run a local UNC network with one node, use